Smart Growth & Regional Collaboration

 - Identify all strategies for reducing demand relevant to your facilities (see below)

-- Ensure stakeholders who has the responsibility to implement each strategy
+- Ensure stakeholders who have the responsibility to implement each strategy

 - Determine your feedback strategy.
 Feedback is critical after each demand reduction event.
 Thank participants, get feedback, and seek ways to improve.